fpagliughi/sockpp/README.md

 All code in the library lives within the `sockpp` C++ namespace.

-## What's new in the v0.3 pre-release
+## What's new in v0.3

-The upcoming v0.3 will bring several new features:
+Version 0.3 brings several new features:

  - Socket class hierarcy now splits out for streaming and datagram sockets.
  - Support for UNIX-domain sockets.